nkchai/jupyter-notebook-on-cluster/README.md

 # This command uses Vim to create a file named: config
 vi config
 ```
 * Add the following lines to the config file.
-Change the contents of the file to yours.
+Change the contents of the file to yours and save it.
 ```bash
 # Comments are allowed by using the # sign
 # This line tells SSH to use these values whenever a connection is made